mauroalberti/geocouche/README.md

 State
  - only plane projection is available;
- - as of 2017-01-08, started implementation of geological angle calculation between planes - as a testing tool for geoSurfDEM implementation
+ - as of 2017-01-14, implementation of angle calculation between geological planes - as an aid in testing tool of geoSurfDEM project.